binary-butterfly/formifly/README.md

   this.)
   This function accepts the following parameters: `name`, `help`, `type`, `value`, `id`, `additionalDescribedBy`.
   Only the `name` is required, the other parameters are provided to allow you to override the default values used in most cases.
+- `setErrorForField` A function, which allows you to set the error for a field, helpful if the validation conditions have changed.

 ### withLabelErrorsAndHelp